computer-science-one/cs101-book/prerequisites/installing.md

 ### GNU/Linux

 All worthwhile distributions of the GNU/Linux operating system have an official package for Ruby.
-Open a terminal and use the appropriate package manager that corresponds to your distributon.
+Open a terminal and use the appropriate package manager that corresponds to your distribution.

 For Arch Linux:
 ```sh-session